Trade directory · New Haven metro · Connecticut

 When is peak season for landscaping work in New Haven?

-Peak season runs April through October, with highest demand May-June for installations and September-November for cleanup services.
-Winter months focus on maintenance contracts and planning.
+Peak season runs April through October, with highest demand May through September.
+Winter months focus on snow removal, planning, and equipment maintenance.

 Q/04